vuoro/rahti/README.md

 ## Rendering HTML and SVG with DOM Effects

 Just one rule to remember: DOM Effects must be passed as arguments to another DOM Effect.
-Otherwise they won't know where to mount.
+Otherwise they won't get added to the document.
 There also needs to be a root DOM Effect wrapping them, created using `createRoot`.

 DOM Effects also accept arguments other than DOM Effects: